wbEUPM/eupm-pl/README.md

 .
 ├── 00-master.R                   - Executes all code
 ├── 05-geometries.qmd             - Documentation of the geometries preparation
-├── 10-SILK-variables.R           - Prepared variables based on the SILK data ├── 20-other-variables.qmd        - Collection and normalization of other variables
+├── 10-SILC-variables.R           - Prepared variables based on the SILC data ├── 20-other-variables.qmd        - Collection and normalization of other variables
 ├── 30-data-mege.qmd              - Selecting relevant variables and merging data
 ├── 40-________.qmd               - Analysis steps